oxai/intersectional_gpt2/README.md

 ```
 @misc{Kirk2021How,
       title={How True is GPT-2?
 An Empirical Analysis of Intersectional Occupational Biases},
-      author=Hannah Kirk and Yennie Jun and Haider Iqbal and Elias Benussi and Filippo Volpin and Frederic A. Dreyer and Aleksandar Shtedritski and Yuki M. Asano},
+      author={Hannah Kirk and Yennie Jun and Haider Iqbal and Elias Benussi and Filippo Volpin and Frederic A. Dreyer and Aleksandar Shtedritski and Yuki M. Asano},
       year={2021},
       eprint={XXX},
       archivePrefix={arXiv},